leaderlessness-research-club/dividita.org/index.md

 ## What is Dividita?

-The end goal is a system allowing collective groups to make decisions equally as a group, rather than using representatives, in order to run an organization.
+The end goal is a system allowing collective groups to make decisions equally as a group, rather than using representatives or any heirarchy, in order to run an organization.

 We target:

   * Teams
   * Small business